wikimedia/eslint-config-wikimedia/readme.md

 ```

 ### A typical Node project
-This config allows ES6 code and node native functions (_i.e._, Node 6.x).
-It will complain about ES2016+ code and language features.
+This config allows ES2018 code and Node native functions (_i.e._, Node 10.x).
+It will complain about ES2019+ code and language features.

 `.eslintrc.json`:
 ```json